vtexdocs/dev-portal-content/docs/guides/vtex-io/Perks/vtex-io-documentation-homologation-requirements-for-vtex-app-store/vtex-io-documentation-docs-guidelines.md

 ## Identifying your audience

-Clearly distinguish between developers and business users when developing documentation.
+When developing documentation, clearly distinguish between developers and business users.
 Developers will focus on installation, setup, and other configuration options, while business users need a streamlined understanding of app functionalities and operations.

 ## Defining the documentation objectives